A HIDDEN HERO: THE IMPORTANCE OF RON WEASLEY IN THE HARRY POTTER SERIES

 Focusing on the first role, Ron fights by Harry’s side just as Sam journeys alongside Frodo.
 Both friendships are tested when an object needing to be destroyed (a Horcrux or the One Ring) weighs heavily on the protagonists.
 Words are thrown like sharp knives and accusations are flung.
 The hidden hero leaves for a time, causing pain not only to the viewer but the protagonist as well.
 When light is needed to show the way (the Deluminator or Eärendil), the hidden hero uses these objects to find his friend and save his life.

 The second point reflects the power of love between a man and a woman.
 After years of friendship, Ron and Hermione clearly start to fall in love.
 Although they remain friends, they tiptoe around their feelings for one another, setting the viewer on edge.
-During both parts of the film The Deathly Hallows, Ron and Hermione share glances, words, or an innocent touch.
+During both parts of the film adaptation of The Deathly Hallows, Ron and Hermione share glances, words, or an innocent touch.
 Ron appears hesitant simply due to the fact he is not Harry Potter, but is a normal man.
 There is no doubt he would protect Hermione and vice versa, but after they share a kiss, his inner heroism comes alive.
 Ron is more willing to take risks and place his life on the line to defend those he loves, particularly Hermione.
 Her gentle yet fierce heart is a treasure Ron gladly fights for and would be willing to die for, if needed.